JStith21/Flixster_plus_part_1/README.md

 ## Notes

 The API key wasn't working right until I ended up deleting and retyping my code for me to realize it was a formatting issue.
+Also for some reason the Imgur website is being weird and won't allow me to show my gif in the README properly so I had to put it in as a link.

 ## License